Praqma/media-code/kubernetes/services-discovery/README.md

 # Service discovery in PV and PVC
-In the file ./pvc/pv.yaml you will find a manifest for a Persistant Volume
+In the file ./pvc/pv.yaml you will find a manifest for a Persistent Volume
 ```
 apiVersion: v1
 kind: PersistentVolume